April Fools’! 7 Facebook Pranks You Can Pull Off in Seconds

 You have 437 notifications

 Here’s a beautifully annoying prank you can knock out during lunch hour.
 Step 1: Go to your victim’s Facebook profile, and “like” every single thing they’ve ever posted.
 That’s it.
 The next time they log in, they will find hundreds of notifications waiting.
 This is especially effective if they get live updates to their phone, which will be bombarded with alerts while you’re doing your dirty work.
-Don’t miss these best office pranks for April Fools’ Day.
+This might not be the most appropriate prank for work friends, so try one of these best office pranks for April Fools’ Day instead.

 The biggest jerk on Facebook is…